ksw5/SquareDirectory/README.md

 6 hours.

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-I traded off completing some unit tests in order to make sure the project was coded to my liking.
+I traded off completing some unit tests in order to make sure the basics of the project was complete.
 With more time I would add UI testing and testing for different network status codes.

 ## What do you think is the weakest part of your project?
 I believe the weakest part of the project is the testing and the getEmployees() function in EmployeesFragment.kt